-At the term of the initial five-year exploration period, the holder of the mineral rights must relinquish 50% of the concession area and, at the end of each extension, must relinquish an area to be defined by the MGM upon assessment of the results obtained during the relevant extension period.
+At the term of the initial five-year exploration period, the holder of the mineral rights must relinquish 50% of the concession area and, at the end of each extension, must relinquish an area to be defined by the MMRP upon assessment of the results obtained during the relevant extension period.
+The holder of mineral rights may oppose to the relinquishment rule and keep the whole area against the payment of an aggravated surface fee.